La vía peatonal más famosa de América.

 US$ 920.00 with ISIC international student card Single supplement for this package is $170.00

 Combining the best of Cusco and the inca trail with a climb of Huayna Picchu this is your best value for money.

-FAST COUPLES or GROUPS BOOKING: Choose the tour of your preference and package departure date, fill out your personal details on Step 2, then below fill out details of your group in Traveling with: once you have finalized you will get a Reservation Code (Purchase number) to pay a booking deposit with.
+FAST COUPLES or GROUPS BOOKING: Choose the package of your preference and departure date, fill out your personal details on Step 2, then below fill out details of your group if is the case in Traveling with: once you have finalized you will get a Reservation Code (Purchase number) to pay a booking deposit with.
 For any assistance Call or Skype us and we can confirm your permits in only few minutes with our english/french speaking staff.

 WHAT WE HAVE FOR YOU: The best itinerary and campsites for each night, including Wiñaywayna camp.
 Pick up from your hotel at 05:00 am on Day 1.
-Tour with the best Inca Trail guides, extraordinaire chefs (Gourmet Peruvian meals) and well respected and better paid porters (The Blue Label Team).
+Tour with the best Inca Trail mountain guides, extraordinaire chefs (Gourmet Peruvian meals) and well respected and better paid porters (The Blue Label Team).
 Treated drinkable water provided on route.
 Packed snacks in Machupicchu and snack lunch with Pisco Sour in Aguas Calientes, before your train to Cusco.
-Ticket for Huaynapicchu walk on day 5th.
-Confirmed and Guaranteed Daily departures on any date you wish.
+Ticket for Huaynapicchu walk on Day 5th.
+Confirmed and Guaranteed departures on any date you are planing.
 Welcome group of friends, couples or solo travellers.
 New and decent tents and equipment.
-100% Operated by SAS Travel.
-Free Luggage Storage in Cusco at Hotel Marqueses..
+100% Operated by SAS Travel and Adventours SAS.
+Free Luggage Storage in Cusco at our Hotel Marqueses..